milossolaja/cocrafter_challenge/README.md

           configure the SDK to use path-style
           addressing ([reference](https://github.com/adobe/S3Mock?tab=readme-ov-file#path-style-vs-domain-style-access)).
           The S3 instance already has a bucket named `cocrafter-dev` for you to use.
 See the appendix for an example.
+3. ➕ **Bonus Task**:
+   - You might have noticed that one component in the frontend is still trying to reach the legacy backend under `/api/v1/ping` using the same host as the new backend.
+The legacy backend is provided as a service in the `docker-compose` file.
+Find a way for the frontend to reach the backend whilst **addressing the same host** (and port) as your newly implemented backend.
+    - **Important Note**: As the title suggests, this is a bonus task meaning that you do not have to complete it in order to proceed to next interview stage.

 ## Tech Stack 📚